-If you’re interested in lowering your monthly energy bill or reduce your energy consumption, an in-home energy assessment is right for you.
-Offered at no cost to Tipmont REMC customers, this free assessment by a qualified, highly trained energy advisor can pinpoint areas of your home that are wasting energy and raising your bill.
+If you’re interested in lowering your monthly energy bill or reducing your energy consumption, an in-home energy assessment is right for you.
+This free assessment by a qualified energy advisor can pinpoint areas of your home that are wasting energy and raising your bill.

-In-home energy assessments are free to members. assessments only take 60-90 minutes and can save you up to 30% on your monthly energy bill.
+In-home energy assessments are free to Tipmont REMC members. assessments only take 60-90 minutes and can save you up to 30% on your monthly energy bill.

-- Schedule an Appointment: First, call us at (800) 726-3953 or fill out an appointment form and we’ll call you to schedule a convenient time for an energy advisor to visit your home.
+- Schedule an Appointment: Call us at (800) 726-3953 and we’ll help you schedule a convenient time for an energy advisor to visit your home.

 - Preparation: Second, to save you time during the entire process, we recommend you create clear and easy to maneuver pathways to your windows, basement, water heater, furnace, A/C unit and circuit breaker.